thirdweb-dev/react/etc/react.api.md

 // @beta
 export function useUnclaimedNFTs(contract: RequiredParam<NFTDrop>, queryParams?: QueryAllParams, queryOptions?: ExposedQueryOptions): UseQueryResult<any, unknown>;

+// Warning: (ae-incompatible-release-tags) The symbol "useUnclaimedNFTSupply" is marked as @public, but its signature references "RequiredParam" which is marked as @beta
+// Warning: (ae-incompatible-release-tags) The symbol "useUnclaimedNFTSupply" is marked as @public, but its signature references "ExposedQueryOptions" which is marked as @beta
+//
 // @public (undocumented)
 export function useUnclaimedNFTSupply(contract: RequiredParam<NFTDrop>, queryOptions?: ExposedQueryOptions): UseQueryResult<any, unknown>;